switcherapi/switcher-client-java/readme.md

 Here are some examples:

 1. **No parameters**
 Invoking the API can be done by obtaining the switcher object and calling *isItOn*.
-It can also be forced to call another key any time you want.
+It can also be forced by using different key any time you want.

 ```java
 Switcher switcher = MyAppFeatures.getSwitcher(FEATURE01);